saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will walk you through how to upgrade to Selenium 4, which is slated for production release in late 2021.
-We recommend preparing for the transition by reviewing the changes, listed below, that impact Sauce Labs automated testing.
+This doc will guide you through how to upgrade to Selenium 4, which is slated for production release in late 2021.

-Although Selenium 4 has been designed to be a drop-in replacement, please be aware that some Selenium 3 features have been deprecated.
-We've outlined some tips for adjusting your dependencies and tests to prevent and resolve potential issues that could arise during your upgrade.
-If you have built custom functionalities in your testing framework, you'll definitely want to review.
+Although Selenium 4 is designed to be a straightforward drop-in replacement, you'll need to be aware of the new and deprecated features that may impact your Sauce Labs automated tests.
+This is especially important if you've built custom functionalities in your testing framework.

+## What You'll Learn
+* Tips for adjusting your tests and dependencies.
+* How to prevent and resolve potential issues that could arise during your Selenium upgrade.

 ## What You’ll Need

-* Sauce Labs account
+* A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
-* Strongly recommended: use one of the programming languages officially supported by Selenium 4 (Java, JavaScript, Python, Ruby, or C#)
+* Strongly recommended: use one of the programming languages officially supported by Selenium 4 (Java, JavaScript, Python, Ruby, or C#).

 ## New Features